Dustin-Ray/capyCRYPT/README.md

 [![Crates.io](https://img.shields.io/crates/v/capycrypt?style=flat-square)](https://crates.io/crates/capycrypt)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/drcapybara/capyCRYPT/blob/master/LICENSE.txt)

 A complete Rust cryptosystem implementing [NIST FIPS 202](https://nvlpubs.nist.gov/nistpubs/fips/nist.fips.202.pdf) paired with a variety of Edwards curves.

-An academic exercise in cryptographic algorithm design.
+## Security
+This library is built with love as an academic excercise in cryptographic algorithm design.
+Despite how awesome and cool it is, it probably shouldn't be used for anything serious.
+If you find ways to make it even better, open an issue or PR and we'll gladly engage.

 ## Features
 - **SHA-3:** NIST-Compliant Secure Hash Algorithm 3 (SHA-3) implementation for generating cryptographic hash values.